 If you can't tinker much with the overall system, at minimum it may help to simply label your files more clearly.
 Try more descriptive labels along with color-coding that helps you more easily spot certain categories.

-5. Communicate Your System to Colleagues
+5. Communicate Your System to Others

-You may want your coworkers to search for their own files whenever possible — or, you might require that they come through you, so they won't carelessly replace a file in the wrong spot.
+You may want employees and colleagues to search for their own files whenever possible — or, you might require that they come through you, so they won't carelessly replace a file in the wrong spot.
 In either case, come up with a simple set of rules for retrieving and then replacing files, and let your coworkers know about them.
 Post a sign on the cabinets so they'll remember (something as easy as: "Be sure to put your file back exactly where you found it!" can be surprisingly effective).

 The office filing system is an essential resource for any business, but it can be a hassle for the office manager in charge of maintaining it.
 While it's tough to tackle your files, it's an investment that may save you time and energy in the future.